 PMI has implemented governance arrangements which set out clear accountabilities for the management of tax compliance risks and tax planning.
-PMI’s tax strategy is to maintain a comprehensive, effective, and practical risk management program, shared best practices, a structured and documented control framework, appropriate planning, and coordinated decision making.
+We maintain a comprehensive, effective, and practical risk management program, with shared best practices, a structured and documented control framework, appropriate planning, and coordinated decision-making.

 When it is relevant and feasible, we have upfront conversations with tax authorities in the countries where we operate to minimize uncertainty on both sides.
 For example, tax rulings do provide a higher level of certainty not just for us but also for the tax authorities.

 However, tax rulings are not the only means of securing transparency and certainty.
-For example, in Australia we are part of the Lead Relationship Manager Program, and in the Netherlands, we joined the Horizontal Monitoring Program.
+For example, in Australia we are part of the Lead Relationship Manager Program, and in Russia and the Netherlands we joined Monitoring Programs.
 Both programs promote ongoing and transparent relations between taxpayers and tax authorities.
-In the U.K., PMI interacts in an open and real time manner with Her Majesty’s Revenue and Customs (HMRC), and we conduct an annual Business Risk Review with HMRC at which key tax issues and business changes with a potential U.K. tax impact are discussed.
+In the U.K., PMI interacts in an open and real-time manner with Her Majesty’s Revenue and Customs (HMRC), and we conduct an annual Business Risk Review with HMRC at which key tax issues and business changes with a potential U.K. tax impact are discussed.